 One concern is that the results might be biased by US-led events and might be endogenous.
 In April 1933, the US abandoned the gold standard.
 As we explained before, there is no evidence that this event was expected, but still the results might be contaminated by that common variation across US cities and other policies that were implemented at that time.
-In columns (4)-(6) we only consider the period when the US was on the gold standard.
-Therefore, the variation in the exchange rate came from foreign policy decisions.
-We can see that the coefficients are not only significant, but even larger: including time fixed effects, a 1 percent variation in the city cross-section exposure increases economic activity by 2.17 percent.
+In columns (4)-(6) we consider only the period when the US was on the gold standard.
+Therefore, the variation in the exchange rate came from policy decisions in foreign countries.
+We can see that the coefficients are not only significant, but even larger: Including time fixed effects, a 1 percent variation in the city cross-section exposure increases economic activity by 2.17 percent.
 These results are in line with Obstfeld, Ostry, and Qureshi (2019), who show that under fixed regimes, global shocks are magnified.

 Next, we estimate the contribution of trade exposure to the depth of the Great Depression between 1931 and 1932 and to the recovery between 1933 and 1934.
 For simplicity, we use a version of equation 4 with a unique time fixed effect.
-Then, we assess the contribution of the average effect over the cities $\beta \times \overline{Exposure_Trade}{c,t}$ compared with the time effect γ_t , around the two main events covered in this paper.
+Then, we assess the contribution of the average effect over the cities $\beta \times \overline{Exposure_Trade}{c,t}$ compared with the time effect $\gamma_t$ , around the two main events covered in this paper.
 In particular, we will show how much of the total change in economic activity after those events can be attributed to the trade channel.
 This analysis abstracts from spillover effects and only shows direct effects.
 In a sense, it would be a lower bound of the total contribution of the trade channel.
+In the next subsection, we evaluate the event of 1931.